 Customers today expect brands to understand and anticipate their needs.
 A recent study showed that 80% of consumers are more likely to purchase from a brand that offers personalized experiences.
 Delivering personalized experiences means you cater to these expectations, significantly boosting satisfaction and engagement.

 When customers feel seen and valued, they are more likely to return, interact with the brand, and ultimately make purchases.
-This not only improves customer retention rates but also enhances the overall customer lifetime value.
+This not only improves customer retention rates but also improves the overall customer lifetime value.

 Competitive Advantage